MissNaliaka/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that prints the last digit of a number
+Prints every minute of the day of jack baeur